NikLeberg/DiCoS_ACOPOStrak/Logical/Libraries/McAcpTrak/McAcpTrak.typ

-		Reason : McAcpTrakShErrorReasonEnum; (*reason for the error*) ManeuverErrorInfo : McAcpTrakShErrorManeuverInfoType; (*information about a maneuver triggering an error*) EncdiffErrorInfo : McAcpTrakShErrorEncdiffInfoType; (*information about a encoder discrepancy error*) GripperErrorInfo : McAcpTrakShErrorGripperInfoType; (*information about a error where no gripper could be allocated*) SegmentErrorInfo : McAcpTrakShErrorSegmentInfoType; (*information about a segment error*) END_STRUCT;
+		Reason : McAcpTrakShErrorReasonEnum; (*reason for the error*) ManeuverErrorInfo : McAcpTrakShErrorManeuverInfoType; (*information about a maneuver triggering an error*) EncdiffErrorInfo : McAcpTrakShErrorEncdiffInfoType; (*information about a encoder discrepancy error*) GripperErrorInfo : McAcpTrakShErrorGripperInfoType; (*information about an error where no gripper could be allocated*) ChannelErrorInfo : McAcpTrakShErrorChannelInfoType; (*information about an error attributed to a specific segment channel*) SegmentErrorInfo : McAcpTrakShErrorSegmentInfoType; (*information about a segment error*) END_STRUCT;